Slovak mafia: Second mafia list

 The second mafia list, made in March 2010, was leaked to the Slovak media in September 2011.
 It contains 10 pages with the names of organized crime groups, names of members, birth numbers and addresses.
 It divides the Slovak mafia into the following groups: Piťovci, Jakšíkovci, Takáčovci, vlamači, autičkári, and defektári.

 Third mafia list

 The third mafia list is the most detailed list so far, containing over 400 names and including also the photographs of all suspected mafia members.
 The list consists of names, addresses, birth numbers, used weapons, registered vehicles, employment information and telephone contacts.
-It divides the Slovak mafia into the following groups: bytová mafia (apartment mafia), Piťovci, Takáčovci, Sýkorovci, two distinct fractions of Jakšíkovci and group around Ján Z.
+It divides the Slovak mafia into the following groups: bytová mafia, Piťovci, Takáčovci, Sýkorovci, two distinct fractions of Jakšíkovci and the group around Ján Z.